-To the west of The Warren, the cliffs are characterised by an upper till layer with some vegetation cover and localised mudsliding and consequent recession at the headscarp.
+To the east of Hummersea Bank the cliffs are characterised by an upper till layer with some vegetation cover and localised mud sliding and consequent recession at the headscarp.
 The lower rocky cliff is free of vegetation and has evidence for on-going erosion.
 E57/2 and E57/1 remain classed as Locally Active, however due to access restrictions and the footpath leading down into The Warren being heavily overgrown it was not possible to observe any potential activity on the lower slopes.

 Unit E58/6 cover a section of cliff known as 'The Warren' and represents a change in behaviour between the naturally formed cliffs to the west and the cliffs formed, at least in part, by quarrying and tipping of waste.
-This unit is classified as Locally Active in 2018, unchanged since 2012.
+This unit is classified as Locally Active in 2020, unchanged since 2012.

 To the east of The Warren, the cliffs rise to become some of the highest in Britain.
 Here the cliff form owes its character to the large abandoned alum quarries which were operational in this area during the 19th Century.
 Units E58/5 to E58/2 each has an upper and lower unit.
-The upper parts of the quarry units are backed by steep sandstone cliffs and feature heavily vegetated, undulating terrain, possibly the product of past rockfalls as a result it is classified as Locally Active in 2018, unchanged since 2012.
+The upper parts of the quarry units are backed by steep sandstone cliffs and feature heavily vegetated, undulating terrain, possibly the product of past rockfalls as a result it is classified as Locally Active in 2020, unchanged since 2012.
 The lower part of the cliff is exposed to marine attack, is steep and comprises exposed shales that are heavily weathered and prone to ongoing and intense erosion.
-Consequently, these lower units all remain classified as Partly Active, E58/1a and E58/1b remain classified as Partly Active, Active.
+Consequently, these lower units all remain classified as Partly Active in 2020, unchanged since 2012.
+Below Rockhole Hill there is a unit (E58/1c) classified as Partly Active, E58/1a and E58/1b remain classified as Partly Active.